cloudposse/geodesic/README.md

 An organization may chose to leverage all of these components, or just the parts that make their life easier.

+Let's roll...

-Review our [documentation](https://docs.cloudposse.com/geodesic/) to get started!
+Review our [documentation](https://docs.cloudposse.com/geodesic/) and [reference architectures](https://docs.cloudposse.com/reference-architectures/) to get started!

 ## Features